EU holds fire on ZTE, Huawei telecom trade case

 Trade experts say such cases are awkward because the Commission appears to be both complainant and judge and still needs co-operation from EU producers and EU member states, which ultimately vote on Commission proposals to impose duties.

-“It’s clear a number of member states are not in favor of this,” an EU trade expert said.
+“It’s clear a number of member states are not in favour of this,” an EU trade expert said.

 The Commission also wishes to hold fire after starting an investigation last month into suspected dumping of solar panels by Chinese producers, the largest sector ever targeted.